 “I could tell you story after story about staff members who have gone above and beyond for residents,” he said.

 Joan Levering said that during the blizzard of 1978, the staff stayed at the facilities around the clock to care for residents.
 She also said the company has always stressed and encouraged education.
-All of the facilities have always been training sites for students in a variety of fields.
+Our facilities have always been training sites for students in various fields.

-Bill Levering said the company offers scholarship programs for employees, geared mainly toward helping people become nurses.
-The company also has a number of programs in place to help seniors cope with and overcome health conditions, including the Healthy Heart Cardiac Care, Orthopedic Rehabilitation Therapy, Pulmonary Care, Memory Care and Transitional Return to Home Therapy.
+Bill Levering said the company offers employee scholarship programs geared mainly toward helping people become nurses.
+The company also has programs to help seniors cope with and overcome health conditions, including Healthy Heart Cardiac Care, Orthopedic Rehabilitation Therapy, Pulmonary Care, Memory Care and Transitional Return to Home Therapy.

 The healthy heart program provides care for patients who have recently left the hospital after an event like a heart attack.
-The staff involved helps educate the patients and their families about how to live successfully with the condition.
-Levering Management partners with Knox Community Hospital for the program.
+The staff helps educate the patients and their families about how to live successfully with the condition—Levering Management partners with Knox Community Hospital for the program.

 Bill Levering said providing quality care for residents and patients is the company’s highest priority.